peter88213/PyWriter/docs/document_types.md

     `/* this is a comment */`) are converted to author's comments.
 -   Interspersed HTML, TEX, or RTF commands are removed.
 -   Gobal variables and project variables are not resolved.
--   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yWriter.
-Such headings are considered as "part" headings.
+-   Part titles appear as first level heading.
--   Chapter titles appear as second level heading if the chapter is not marked as beginning of a new section.
-Such headings are considered as "chapter" headings.
+-   Chapter titles appear as second level heading.
 -   Scene titles appear as navigable comments pinned to the beginning of the scene.
 -   Scenes are separated by `* * *`.
 The first line is not
     indented.
 -   Starting from the second paragraph, paragraphs begin with indentation of the first line.
--   Scenes marked "attach to previous scene" in yWriter appear like continuous paragraphs.
 -   Paragraphs starting with `> ` are formatted as quotations.
+-   Scenes marked "attach to previous scene" appear like continuous paragraphs.
+-   Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.

 [Top of page](#top)